linjing-lab/linjing-lab/README.md

 <h1 align="center"> <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey, I'm LinJing </h1>

 I'm a Chinese undergraduate student of *Information and Computing Science* at [Wuhan University of Technology], where I individually developed a open-source [library] that support a variety of stable and efficient algorithms in mathematical optimization field.
-I'm constantly exploring the latest technologies in AI related fields, such as [Polars], [Neuronika], [JAX], etc. I'm also a technical writer who is good at numerical algorithms, machine learning, etc. I'm fond of deep thinking and being alone, which is of intangible help to my coding ability.
+I'm constantly exploring the latest technologies in AI related fields, such as [Polars], [JAX], [Neuronika], [etc].
+I write articles with my own in-depth experience on many technical topics, such as numerical algorithms, machine learning, etc. I'm fond of deep thinking and being alone, which is of intangible help to my coding ability and analytical level.

 <h2 align='center'><b>About Me</b></h2>
 <!--